MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-analyze-in-excel.md

 :::image type="content" source="media/service-analyze-in-excel/install-analyze-excel-first-updates.png" alt-text="Install Analyze in Excel updates.":::

-If not, or for more details, see [Install Analyze in Excel](#install-analyze-in-excel) later in this article.
+If it doesn't install automatically, see [Install Analyze in Excel](desktop-troubleshooting-analyze-in-excel.md#install-analyze-in-excel) in the article "Troubleshoot Analyze in Excel."

 The Power BI service generates an Excel workbook that contains an OLAP connection to the Power BI dataset, and downloads this workbook to your computer.